pblack/docs/content/setting-up-a-site/uploading-a-zip-file.md

 description = ""
 draft = false
 tags = []
-title = "Setting up a site from a Zip file" [menu.setting_up_a_site] weight = 5
+title = "Setting up a site from a zip file" [menu.setting_up_a_site] weight = 5

 +++
-To set up your Forestry CMS, you can import your site from a Git repository (Github, Bitbucket or GitLab) or upload a zip file of your site.
+To set up your Forestry CMS, you can [import your site from a Git repository](/docs/setting-up-a-site/importing-a-site-from-github/) (Github, Bitbucket or GitLab) or upload a zip file of your site.

 <img src="/docs/forestryio/images/Screen Shot 2016-08-18 at 10.48.54 AM.png" class="large center">